 What kind of therapy does Kyrie use?
 First and foremost, Kyrie believes that a strong, therapeutic relationship is the vital ingredient that allows counseling to work.
 A therapist could have the best skills and experience, but if you don't trust or feel comfortable with that person, then those things won't matter.
 For that reason, Kyrie places great importance on building rapport and a "team" approach.

 This is where evidence-based treatment comes in.
 Kyrie often uses Cognitive-Behavioral Therapy (CBT), which has strong research support for issues like disordered eating, OCD, depression, and anxiety.
 The cognitive part of CBT takes a look at common thought patterns and underlying core beliefs that may feed into your issue.
 The behavioral component encourages you to take actions that will be helpful in breaking the negative feedback loop between thoughts and feelings, moving you closer to your goals, such as feeling less depressed.
+For anxiety and panic treatment, helpful actions will often include gradually exposing yourself to your fear triggers.
+Over time, your brain habituates to these triggers and stops sounding the alarm bells.
 Learn more about CBT here.
 (Link will open a new page off this site).

-For Obsessive-Compulsive Disorder, Kyrie uses a specific subset of CBT called Exposure and Response Prevention.
+For OCD Kyrie uses a specific subset of CBT called Exposure and Response Prevention.
 This is a very effective treatment for OCD, and in fact, one of the only treatments that tends to work in the long-term.
+For more info on OCD and treatment, visit the International OCD Foundation, of which Kyrie is a member.

 Kyrie uses other evidence-based treatments as appropriate.
 She will always be upfront with you if she is recommending a particular treatment.
 It's important that you feel comfortable and have a good understanding of any therapeutic approach.
 Please contact herwith questions!